shikoubox/ROAST/README.md

 # Structure
 For parts, put all relevant for your part/project in a corresponding parts folder with, part and year.
-For files that are larger than 100 MB, please upload them to onedrive instead.
+For files that are larger than 100 MB, please upload them to OneDrive instead, and leave a link if relevant in this repository.

 # CAD
 All CAD is done in Solidworks.